 DEADLINE: April 1, 2022 for BOTH 2023 and 2024 cycles

-Innovation is our primary selection criterion, and our focus on championing groundbreaking ideas distinguishes Creative Capital from other granting organizations.
-While selecting projects that are genre-stretching and adventurous is at the core of our mission, we welcome multidisciplinary projects as well as projects that push boundaries within a single genre.
+Innovation is their primary selection criterion, and their focus on championing groundbreaking ideas distinguishes Creative Capital from other granting organizations.
+While selecting projects that are genre-stretching and adventurous is at the core of our mission, they welcome multidisciplinary projects as well as projects that push boundaries within a single genre.

 Awardees have access to direct project funding up to $50,000, advisory services, and a community of fellow awardees and other professionals who may provide additional support for the project.
-We encourage a spirit of mutual generosity among our awardees and seek to foster exchange through our retreats, workshops, and online, regional, national, and international gatherings.
-Over the course of a funded project, we partner with each artist to help define critical moments of development and determine how to best meet their goals.
-Creative Capital has helped hundreds of artists realize their projects since our inception in 1999.
+They encourage a spirit of mutual generosity among our awardees and seek to foster exchange through retreats, workshops, and online, regional, national, and international gatherings.
+Over the course of a funded project, they partner with each artist to help define critical moments of development and determine how to best meet their goals.
+Creative Capital has helped hundreds of artists realize their projects since their inception in 1999.

 They invite artists to propose experimental, risk-taking projects in the performing arts, technology, literature, visual arts, and moving image, which push boundaries formally and thematically, and/or venture into wild, out-there, never-before-seen concepts and future universes real or imagined.
 Ultimately, they seek proposals for groundbreaking new work—including, but not limited to, work that attends to the many relationships between social, economic, and environmental justice, and advances the global dialogue around critical issues impacting the sustainability of artists, our communities, our planet, and beyond.